Explore the world of acting for film, television, voiceovers, and on-camera commercials!

 Check out the acting BFA program, the theatre and performance BA program, and the theatre design/technology BFA program in the Conservatory of Theatre Arts.

-Bernadette Quigley (lead instructor) is a television, film and stage actor & acting coach.
-Quigley’s many guest-star and co-star television appearances include the recurring role of the Chaplain on Season 2 of Mr. Robot, The Blacklist, Chicago Justice, Law & Order, Law & Order: SVU, Third Watch, Unforgettable, Kings, and films such as Jim Sheridan’s Oscar-nominated In America, Darcy, The Garden Left Behind, The Suspect, The House Is Burning, and Before and After. www.bernadettequigley.com
+Bernadette Quigley (lead instructor) is an acclaimed television, film and stage actress.
+Quigley’s many guest-star and co-star television appearances include the recurring role of the Chaplain on Season 2 of Mr. Robot (opposite Oscar-award winning Rami Malek), The Blacklist, High Maintenance, Pose, Bull, Chicago Justice, Law & Order, Law & Order: SVU, Third Watch, Unforgettable, Kings, and films such as Jim Sheridan’s Oscar-nominated In America, The Garden Left Behind, Darcy, The Suspect, The House Is Burning, and Before and After.
+Bernadette is also a private acting coach, and her clients have landed roles on and off-Broadway, regionally and on many television shows.